Punctuation in WhatsApp Fights

 Most WhatsApp fights are prosecuted with three marks.

-• The dot says the file is closed.
+• . says the file is closed.

 None of them is guilty alone.
 The problem begins when timing, silence, and pride enter the same bubble.